Coen-Potgieter/MLP/README.md

 - New lines are fucking with me :D
 - I may be done with this shit
 - idk, maybe I'll get a burst of motivation to do this
+- Ok, im tackling it again
+- Plan
+    - Read from the csv until we get a complete record
+    - Function will look really ugly
+    - Idea is to read the column headings, count them and process x amount of elements before appending a row
+- Ok fine, I concede, I will use an importing library
+- My function only barely works, and its extrememly slow